Are You Taking New Clients?

-Sarah Camburn and Najeeha Khan are our therapists who accept insurances- they are paneled with United, Aetna, Cigna, Oscar, and Oxford.
+Najeeha Khan, Maranda Medina, and Jane Challgren are our therapists who accept insurances- they are paneled with BCBS, United (Najeeha and Maranda only), Aetna, Cigna, Oscar, and Oxford.
 We do not have any dietitians on insurances.
 However, most of our clinicians can provide a Superbill (a specific receipt provided to insurance) that you can submit to seek reimbursement directly, if your insurance has out of network benefits.
 If the cost of seeing one of our therapists is too high, please inform our schedulers about your situation, and they may be able to provide you with a sliding scale rate.
 You can also consider working with one of our interns for therapy.
 They are graduate counseling or social work students completing their final hours in their graduate degree, and they have a range of rates under $60/session.
-If you are interested in learning about why more therapists don't take insurance, this article helps explain that.
+If you are interested in learning about why more therapists do not take insurance, this article helps explain that.

 Most of our counseling and nutrition services are $150 - $165 per ~50 minute session.
 As mentioned above, we have two therapists who accept most major insurance plans.
 Our clinicians all carry sliding scale spots, based on need, and we also have Masters level student counseling interns who provide sliding scale therapy and pro-bono therapy, as they can accommodate lower fees under $60/session.